neuralinkcorp/tsui/README.md

 ### With Go

-If you want to use Nix, you can still build with the Go toolchain. you will need Go installed and, on Linux, `libx11-dev`.
+If you want to use Nix, you can still build with the Go toolchain.
+You will need Go installed and, on Linux, `libx11-dev`.
 On macOS, you may also need the XCode command line tools.

 Develop: